george24601/notes/python/misc.md

 None, False, 0, "", (), [] are all False.
 Others are true

-since you don’t have to declare if a function is void or if it returns something, the language won’t check to make sure you didn’t forget to return something.

 In Python, all input is just gotten from the input() function, which you do not need to import.
 As a parameter to the input function, you give the prompt for the user.

 dir is a function that will not be useful in your actual code, per se.
 However, it’s exceptionally useful when you’re dealing with some kind of new object, and you want to find out what kind of attributes it has.

 help() is a function similar to dir(), in that it’s useful for debugging and quick testing.
 When you pass it a function, it will show you the docstring help text for that function.

-So you can get the last item with nums[-1].
-So much nicer than nums[nums.length-1], right!?

-pop() is an interesting method - it returns the last item of a list, but also removes it from the list nums.append(x) will add the item x to the end of nums.
+pop() is an interesting method - it returns the last item of a list, but also removes it from the list

 Sort of like range, reversed takes in a list, and returns an iterator with the reverse of a list. an iterator is another kind of lazy object that you can loop over.